 But there is another way to help bring in social change while also getting something in return—impact investing.
 By definition of Global Impact Investing Network, it is the “investment made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”

-A recent study found that both men and women are embracing impact investing as a means of giving back to society while also gaining financial returns, but men are more likely to replace their charitable giving with impact investing compared to women.
+A recent study found that both men and women are embracing impact investing as a means of giving back to society while also gaining financial returns.
+However, men are more likely to replace their charitable giving with impact investing compared to women.
 On the other hand, women are more likely to combine impact investing and charitable giving than men, via ThinkAdvisor.
 The study was conducted by the Women’s Philanthropy Institute and funded by the Bill & Melinda Gates Foundation.

 The study further revealed that among the sectors that are most likely to be affected by impact investing replacing charitable donations are the youth and family services, arts and culture, environment, and animal causes.